Robert Moses: The Power Broker

-Moses's image suffered a further blow in 1974 with the publication of The Power Broker, a Pulitzer Prize–winning biography by Robert A. Caro.
-Caro's 1,200-page opus (edited down from 2,000 or so pages) showed Moses generally in a negative light; essayist Phillip Lopate writes that "Moses's satanic reputation with the public can be traced, in the main, to ...
+Moses' image suffered a further blow in 1974 with the publication of The Power Broker, a Pulitzer Prize–winning biography by Robert A. Caro.
+Caro's 1,200-page book (edited down from 2,000 or so pages) showed Moses generally in a negative light; essayist Phillip Lopate writes that "Moses's satanic reputation with the public can be traced, in the main, to ...
 Caro's magnificent biography".
-For example, Caro describes Moses's lack of sensitivity in the construction of the Cross-Bronx Expressway, and how he disfavored public transit.
-Much of Moses's reputation is attributable to Caro, whose book won both the Pulitzer Prize in Biography in 1975 and the Francis Parkman Prize (which is awarded by the Society of American Historians), and was named one of the 100 greatest non-fiction books of the twentieth century by the Modern Library.
+Caro's book won both the Pulitzer Prize in Biography in 1975 and the Francis Parkman Prize (which is awarded by the Society of American Historians), and was named one of the 100 greatest non-fiction books of the twentieth century by the Modern Library.
 Upon its publication, Moses denounced the biography in a 23-page statement, to which Caro replied to defend his work's integrity.

-Caro's depiction of Moses's life gives him full credit for his early achievements, showing, for example, how he conceived and created Jones Beach and the New York State Park system, but also shows how Moses's desire for power came to be more important to him than his earlier dreams.
-Moses is blamed for having destroyed more than a score of neighborhoods by building 13 expressways across New York City and by building large urban renewal projects with little regard for the urban fabric or for human scale.
-Yet the author is more neutral in his central premise: the city would have developed much differently without Moses.
-Other U.S. cities were doing the same thing as New York in the 1940s, 1950s, and 1960s; Boston, San Francisco, and Seattle, for instance, each built highways straight through their downtown areas just as Moses wished to do in New York.
-The New York City architectural intelligentsia of the 1940s and 1950s, who largely believed in such proponents of the automobile as Le Corbusier and Mies van der Rohe, had supported Moses.
-Many other cities, like Newark, Chicago, and St. Louis, also built massive, unattractive public housing projects.
-Caro also points out that Moses demonstrated racist tendencies.
-These allegedly included opposing black World War II veterans' intentions to move into a residential complex specifically designed for these veterans, and purportedly trying to make swimming pool water cold in order to drive away potential African American residents in white neighborhoods.
+As illustrated by the book's subtitle, "Caro [...] doesn't pretend to be neutral" in his treatment of Moses.
+According to Caro's website, the biography depicts Moses as an "idealist" in his youth who "first created a miraculous flowering of parks and parkways, playlands and beaches—and then ultimately brought down on the city the smog-choked aridity of our urban landscape", having made power "an end in itself".
+The biography holds Moses responsible for "the endless miles of (never sufficient) highway, the hopeless sprawl of Long Island, the massive failures of public housing, and countless other barriers to humane living."
+It concludes that it is impossible to know how New York would have developed without Moses's influence.

+Particularly enduring criticisms made in the biography relate to Moses's alleged racist tendencies (for instance, his toleration of MetLife's Stuyvesant Town being restricted to white residents, or his alleged lowering of parkway bridges to keep public buses off of beaches), his insensitive methods of construction and disfavoring of public transit, and his fraught relationship with his brother and mother.
+Additionally, The Power Broker brought discussion of urban displacement into the public consciousness through its coverage of Moses's infrastructure projects: Caro calculated Moses's projects altogether displaced around 250,000 people.